taustation-fan/taustation-fan.github.io/syndicates.md

 A syndicate can specify a minimal player level and a required genotype for members.

-Within the next 5 days, a syndicate needs three more co-signers at the same local government center.
+Within the next 5 days, a syndicate needs three more co-signers.
 The three co-signers need only fulfill the genotype and level requirements of the syndicate (if any), there are no reputation or monetary requirements for the co-signers or other syndicate members.